 The immediate product is a collaborative vision for Ohio's future workforce with aligned goals and supporting strategies.
-The sustainable result will be a common language and system of supports for implementation and future collaboration.
+The sustainable result will be a common language and system of support for implementation and future collaboration.

-B.1.d.
+B.1.D.
 Describe how the eligible agency will use State leadership funds made available under section 112(a)(2) of Perkins V for each of the purposes under section 124(a) of the Act.
 See Text Box 2 for the required uses of State leadership funds under section 124(a) of Perkins V. (Section 122(d)(7) of Perkins V)

-The delivery of career-technical education in Ohio is a multi-faceted undertaking that engages the Departments of Education and Higher Education, traditional middle schools and high schools, community (charter) schools, career centers, Ohio Technical Centers, correctional institutions, community colleges and universities.
+The delivery of career-technical education in Ohio is a multi-faceted undertaking that engages ODEW and ODHE, traditional middle schools and high schools, community (charter) schools, career centers, Ohio Technical Centers, correctional institutions, community colleges and universities.
 These entities work in robust collaboration to form a workforce training and development infrastructure that is vital for the state's citizens and its businesses.

-The Department of Education serves as the fiscal agent and coordinating body for this plan and the Perkins grant.
-The agency also works with 90 career-technical planning districts that serve Ohio's 612 school districts and 319 community (charter) schools to ensure all students in grades 7-12 have access to high-quality career-technical education.
+ODEW serves as the fiscal agent and coordinating body for this plan and the Perkins grant.
+The agency also works with 90 career-technical planning districts that serve Ohio's 612 school districts and 319 community (charter) schools to ensure all students in grades 7-12 have access to high-quality career- technical education.

 Ohio law requires all school districts and community (charter) schools to be members of career-technical planning districts.
-Of Ohio's 90 career-technical education planning districts, 49 are led by joint vocational school districts.
+Of Ohio's 90 Career-Technical Education planning districts, 49 are led by joint vocational school districts.
 A joint vocational school district serves an area consisting of adjacent school districts in one or more counties, and each is governed by a joint vocational school board consisting of representatives from the member districts.
 A joint vocational school district is funded in part through tax levies in all participating counties.
-Generally, the joint vocational school districts provide most of the career-technical education programming in a dedicated career-technical education-focused building, as well as in member traditional and/or community schools.
+Generally, the joint vocational school districts provide most of the Career-Technical Education programming in a dedicated career-technical education-focused building, as well as in member traditional and/or community schools.

 The remaining 41 career-technical planning districts are either comprehensive districts or compacts.
 Comprehensive districts are single districts that provide all career-technical opportunities to students either spread across multiple buildings or in concentrated buildings specifically devoted to career-technical programs.
 Compacts are groups of districts that contractually share responsibility without creating a separate joint vocational school district, sharing resources and opportunities across district lines.
-The Department of Education provides oversight and leadership to all secondary career-technical education programs regardless of structure.
+The ODEW provides oversight and leadership to all secondary Career-Technical Education programs regardless of structure.

-The Department of Higher Education is a coordinating authority with a focus on delivering high-quality educational services that result in Ohioans earning credentials or degrees that support their future success.
-The work of the Department of Higher Education includes authorizing and approving new degree and certificate programs, managing state-funded financial aid programs, and developing and advocating policies to maximize higher education's contributions to the state and its citizens.
-The Department of Higher Education works with each of Ohio's autonomously governed public colleges, universities, and adult career and technical centers to support the development and approval of education programs that serve nearly 600,000 students and offer every option from a Graduate Equivalency Degree to a Ph.D., ensuring all Ohioans have easy access to a high-quality, affordable higher education.
+ODHE is a coordinating authority with a focus on delivering high-quality educational services that result in Ohioans earning credentials or degrees that support their future success.
+The work of the ODHE includes authorizing and approving new degree and certificate programs, managing statefunded financial aid programs, and developing and advocating policies to maximize higher education's contributions to the state and its citizens.
+ODHE works with each of Ohio's autonomously governed public colleges, universities, and adult career and technical centers to support the development and approval of education programs that serve nearly 600,000 students and offer every option from a Graduate Equivalency Degree to a PH.D, ensuring all Ohioans have easy access to a high-quality, affordable higher education.

-Allocated state leadership funds will be used to conduct the following state leadership activities to drive and support continuous improvement of career-technical education in Ohio, including the identification and reduction of disparities and performance gaps.
+Allocated state leadership funds will be used to conduct the following state leadership activities to drive and support continuous improvement of Career-Technical Education in Ohio, including the identification and reduction of disparities and performance gaps.

-Technical assistance
+Technical Assistance